How world's most precise clock could transform fundamental physics

 What excites Ye most, however, is how future clocks could usher in a completely new realm of physics.

-The current clock can detect time differences across 200 microns -- but if that was brought down to 20 microns, it could start to probe the quantum world, helping bridge gaps in theory.
+The current clock can detect time differences across 200 microns -- but if that was brought down to 20 microns, it could start to probe the quantum world, helping bridge disparities in theory.

-While relativity beautifully explains how large objects like planets and galaxies behave, it is famously incompatible with quantum mechanics, which deals with the very small, and holds that everything can behave like a particle and a wave.
+While relativity beautifully explains how large objects like planets and galaxies behave, it is famously incompatible with quantum mechanics, which deals with the very small.

+According to quantum theory, every particle is also a wave -- and can occupy multiple places at the same time, something known as superposition.
+But it's not clear how an object in two places at once would distort space-time, per Einstein's theory.

 © 2022 AFP